cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/_index.md

 ## Availability

-Advanced DNS Protection is available in beta to all [Magic Transit](/magic-transit/) customers.
+Advanced DNS Protection is currently available in beta to all [Magic Transit](/magic-transit/) customers.

 Protection for simpler DNS-based DDoS attacks is also included as part of the [Network-layer DDoS Attack Protection managed ruleset](/ddos-protection/managed-rulesets/network/).